yowainwright/codependence/README.md

 #### Keep dependencies up-to-date

-Codependence updates `package.json`'s dependencies based on a "codependencies" array of dependency names.<br> The difference from `{npm,pnpm} update` or `yarn upgrade` is Codependence _allows you to pin what you want and update the rest_!<br>
+Codependence updates `package.json`'s dependencies based on a "codependencies" array of dependency names.
+The difference from `{npm,pnpm} update` or `yarn upgrade` is Codependence _allows you to pin what you want and update the rest_!
 Furthermore, Codependence works with monorepos and is package manager agnostic.

 #### \*yes, dependencies can be pinned to `~` or `^` versions in `package.json` files!